sciactive/nymphjs/packages/tilmeld/README.md

 - `system/admin` - A user with this ability has **all** abilities.
 - `tilmeld/admin` - Allow the user to manage and edit other user's account and group information and grant/revoke abilities.
 - `tilmeld/switch` - Allow the user to switch to other users (log in as them without their password).
+- `tilmeld/domain/[domain]/admin` - Allow a user to create and edit users in a domain.
 - `uid/get/[name]` - Allow the user to read the named UID.
 - `uid/new/[name]` - Allow the user to read, create, and increment the named UID.
 - `uid/set/[name]` - Allow the user to read, create, increment, set, and delete the named UID.